Yandex Cloud

 To update a service account:

-1. In the management console, navigate to the folder the service account belongs to.
+1. In the management console, click in the top panel and select the folder the service account belongs to.

 2. In the list of services, select Identity and Access Management.